 Meat Dishes: With elk, caribou, reindeer, moose and bear in abundance, it’s no wonder this wide range of game appears on the menu.
 Moose stew, moose jerky, caribou chili, reindeer hot dogs (the equivalent of a New York hot dog) and reindeer sausage (a breakfast staple) are quite popular.
 If you’re feeling adventurous, try a lean and protein filled organic yak burger (think bison burger) which is all the rage and a good alternative to beef.

 Alaskan Seafood: Wild salmon is synonymous with the nation’s 49th state and with so many varieties to choose from, you will have no trouble finding it on the menu.
 Sockeye (red salmon), silver salmon, and Chinook (also known as king salmon) are wonderful when steamed and served cold with melted butter.
-The regional dish muktuk from the bowhead whale is generally eaten raw or sometimes served deep fried with soy sauce.
-Enjoy Alaskan Seafood on Regent’s Mountain Peak Flight Seeing & Crab Fest shore excursion.
+Enjoy Alaskan Seafood on Regent’s Mountain Peak Flight Seeing & Crab Fest shore excursion, and after your voyage, explore a salmon recipe from our Culinary Arts Kitchen Executive Chef, Kathryn Kelly.

 Alaskan Beer: The Last Frontier has some of the best breweries in the country.
 Blame it on the state’s glacial waters as the perfect ingredient for stouts, pilsners, ambers and porters that contribute to the burgeoning beer scene.
 Craft beers are increasingly popular and the state boasts some 27 breweries where there is something for every taste.
 Visit the local breweries on our Astoria Ale Trail shore excursion.